NicolePell/student-directory/README.md

 - [x] Created a variable and added string interpolation
 - [x] Created an array for students and got rid of repetitive code
 - [x] Created 3 methods
+- [x] Added more information and put student data in hashes